-Our team combines unique objects with exceptional curatorial expertise to produce high-quality exhibitions available to tour.
+At the Sainsbury Centre, we combine unique objects with exceptional curatorial expertise to produce high quality exhibitions available to tour.

 Our exhibitions tell fascinating stories based on the original research and knowledge of curators and experts across the Sainsbury Centre and the University of East Anglia.
 The objects are drawn from the Centre’s renowned collections and from its access to private and institutional lenders worldwide.